aniruddhballal/VenPay/README.md

 19. change what the "go back" button does, depending on which page was visited before it

 20. add more fields in the product and user tables - phone number, address for the user table; product table can include additional images
-21. reminder to modify the product display page such that the whitespace under the product image gets filled with something else...
+DONE 21. reminder to modify the product display page such that the whitespace under the product image gets filled with something else...
-22. clear password on wrong entry of password while trying to make payment, just like how it gets cleared on successful payment
+DONE 22. clear password on wrong entry of password while trying to make payment, just like how it gets cleared on successful payment
-23. make payment button does not have the glassmorphism
-24. on vendor side - if payment has been cleared, remove amount due and deadlines
-25. new idea, let deadline be, remove time left - on both, vendor and company side
+23. make payment button does not have the glassmorphism DONE 24. on vendor side - if payment has been cleared, remove amount due and deadlines DONE, IMPLEMETED SOMETHING BETTER 25. new idea, let deadline be, remove time left - on both, vendor and company side
 26. vendor side could also show the star rating for each of the product requests
 27. collapsable "accepted"/"declined"/"pending" - which have a "number" of notification next to it - ideating how many "new" stuff are there in that category
 28. notifications of payment requests, payments, product requests, new products, product deletion.
 29. again, these are all on vendor side - so, company side??
+30. what happens if deadline passes by?!
+31. add a view password option while login/signup, reenter password while signing up, edit password in the edit profile page (enter twice)